 Our properties are located in Southern California, Northern California, Hawaii, Oregon, Texas, and Washington.
 The ability of the tenants to honor the terms of their respective leases is dependent upon the economic, regulatory and social factors affecting the markets in which the tenants operate.
 Thirteen of our consolidated properties are located in Southern California, which exposes us to greater economic risks than if we owned a more geographically diverse portfolio.
 Tenants in the retail industry accounted for 31.7% of total revenues for the six months ended June 30, 2018.
 This makes us susceptible to demand for retail rental space and subject to the risks associated with an investment in real estate with a concentration of tenants in the retail industry.
 Furthermore, tenants in the office industry accounted for 34.9% of total revenues for the six months ended June 30, 2018.
 This makes us susceptible to demand for office rental space and subject to the risks associated with an investment in real estate with a concentration of tenants in the office industry.
-Furthermore, tenants in the office industry accounted for 34.9% of total revenues for the six months ended June 30, 2018.
-This makes us susceptible to demand for office rental space and subject to the risks associated with an investment in real estate with a concentration of tenants in the office industry.
-For the six months ended June 30, 2018 and 2017, no tenant accounted for more than 10% of our total rental revenue.
+For the six months ended June 30, 2018, This makes us susceptible to demand for office rental space and subject to the risks associated with an investment in real estate with a concentration of tenants in the office industry.
+For the six months ended June 30, 2018, and 2017, no tenant accounted for more than 10% of our total rental revenue.